clickok/iRobotInterface/README.md

 iRobotInterface
 ===============

-Interface with the iRobot series of robots using the Open Interface
+Interface with the iRobot series of robots using the Open Interface.